m3hransh/Signal_project/README.md

 that will find codes between #section:<name> and #endsection and create a file <name>.py file in doc/codes folder.

 ## Runing codes
 I have saved graphs in .pgf format in doc/images dir.
-For runing and seeing graphs in defferent backend use the code blow at top of the python scripts to spcify your backend:
+For runing and seeing graphs in defferent backend use the code below at top of the python scripts to spcify your backend:
 ```python
 import matplotlib
 matplotlib.use('<your_backend>')